As an ADF member, you are entitled to either a full or half exemption from paying the Medicare levy.

 - You are entitled to full free medical treatment for the whole of the relevant financial year.

-- You have dependants (ie a spouse who is also an ADF member) who are also entitled to free medical treatment in their own right.
+- You have dependents (ie a spouse who is also an ADF member) who are also entitled to free medical treatment in their own right.

-- You have dependants who are all required to pay the Medicare levy on their separate income.
+- You have dependents who are all required to pay the Medicare levy on their separate income.

-- You have a spouse who is liable to pay the Medicare levy and the spouse contributes to the maintenance of the dependant.
+- You have a spouse who is liable to pay the Medicare levy and the spouse contributes to the maintenance of the dependent.

-If you have been entitled to full free medical treatment for the entire year but do not meet any of the above conditions (B), you are entitled to a half exemption.
+If you have been entitled to full free medical treatment for the entire year but do not meet any of the above conditions, you are entitled to a half exemption.